decorative graphic

 UX Design is ubiquitous and essential to everything in the digital world from websites, to products, to apps.
 This program will give you the skills, knowledge, and confidence to excel as a UX Designer and have an impact on real world projects.
 Your courses will focus on analytic, problem-solving, and design skills that matter in today’s world to prepare you to thrive in the UX space.
 By utilizing a multi-pronged approach that places emphasis on theoretical and prototypical research and development while equally weighing the importance of application, you will leave this program with an advanced level of UX knowledge that will enable you to see any project through from start to finish.

-In addition to the courses detailed below, these workshops are offered throughout the program at no additional cost:
+In addition to the courses detailed below, workshops are offered throughout the program at no additional cost, topics may include:

 • Introduction to Figma